-Amy Edwards enters her fifth season at Gonzaga University and continues to strive to rise to the top of the ranks in the powerhouse West Coast Conference and guide the Zags back to the NCAA Women’s Soccer Championship.
+Amy Edwards enters her sixth season at Gonzaga University and continues to strive to rise to the top of the ranks in the powerhouse West Coast Conference and guide the Zags back to the NCAA Women’s Soccer Championship.

 The Bulldogs opened the 2012 campaign winning five of their first six matches, including a 4-match win streak that is the second longest since the 2005 season when they strung together seven-straight.
 The year, which ended with an 8-11-1 overall mark, also saw Gonzaga tie perennial powerhouse University of Portland 1-1 in double-overtime.
 The tie was the first non-loss to the Pilots, who won the NCAA College Cup in 2002 and 2005, in 21 matches.

 The 2011 season saw Edwards and the Zags finish with a 7-10-2 record, with six of Gonzaga's seven victories coming as shutouts.